How is Zeffy free?

 39. Neighbourhood block parties are a great way to bring communities together

-As far as fundraising events go, a neighbourhood block party is one of the best fundraising ideas around.
+A neighbourhood block party is one of the best fundraising ideas around.
 It's not the easiest to implement, but once you host one, the next one gets a lot easier to manage!

 40. Hosting a tech workshop is a great way to fundraise

-Easy fundraising ideas.
+Easy fundraising ideas

 41. Themed bake sales

-Choosing a theme for your next bake sale will add an extra layer of fun and creativity to your good old fashioned bake sale.
+Choosing a theme for your next bake sale will add an extra layer of fun and creativity to your good old-fashioned bake sale.

 42. Themed dress-up day